bvi1994/marko-giphy-keyboard/tutorial.md

 In this tutorial, we'll show how to build a GIF Keyboard with Marko using the [GIPHY API](https://developers.giphy.com/docs/api#quick-start-guide).

 You can see what we'll be building here: **[Final Result](https://i.imgur.com/g3UBbXP.gif)**.
-Don't worry if this doesn't make sense!
 The goal of this tutorial is to help you understand Marko and its syntax.
+This tutorial will help you understand Marko by building the application as shown in the GIF.

 While this tutorial will go over most features of Marko, the code may not follow the best coding practices for Marko.
 The purpose of this tutorial are to give an overview of the features used in building Marko Applications and give you a deep understanding of Marko.

+This tutorial has a few "checkpoints" that shows what your code should look like at a particular point.

 ### Prerequisites {#prerequisites}